colgate-cosc465-spring22/capstone-TSKJ/README.md

 getCat.py.
 In addition, a separate repository must be used first in order to transform the SFlow data into a format that can be easily read (.txt).
 This repository is linked here: https://github.com/phaag/nfdump

 Once the SFlow data is transformed into a .txt file, the following sequence of python files can be run.

-1.) readnfcap.py
+### 1.) readnfcap.py
-        Input:
+        Input: <br>
-            SFlow data in the .txt format
+            SFlow data in the .txt format <br>
-        Output:
+        Output: <br>
-            .txt files of tuples containing the source ips, the destination ips and the sum of bytes for each packet
+            .txt files of tuples containing the source ips, the destination ips and the sum of bytes for each packet <br>
-        Description:
+        Description: <br>
             The purpose of this file is to retrieve what is needed from the sflow data.
 The SFlow data is separated into folders corresponding to the dates in which the data was captured.
 These folders were read in line 17, and for each file in the folder we ran the function getIP. getIP takes the filename, directory and output file, and writes in all the tuples containing the source ips, the destination ips and the sum of bytes for each packet in the outfile.
 Since we only want the source/destination IP, and bytes exchanged, we use the headers in the SFlow data to find the corresponding column numbers.
 In our case, it is 3,4, 12, and 14.
-The output returns .txt files containing these tuples.
+The output returns .txt files containing these tuples. <br>

-2.) getDN.py
+### 2.) getDN.py
-    Method: main():
+Method: main(): <br>
-        Description:
+    Description: <br>
         The main method first reads in the .txt files containing tuples obtained in readnfcap.py and uses reverse DNS on the source and destination IPs to obtain the domain names.
 While the domain names are gathered, it checks if the domain name has already been added to a file of unique domain names.
 If not, it is added.
 If the reverse DNS lookup did not work it is added to a list of failed DNS lookups.
 The result should be a unique list of domain names that can be analyzed.
-            Different functions highlighted below conduct this analysis.
+            Different functions highlighted below conduct this analysis.  <br>
-    Method: getAllDNs():
+Method: getAllDNs(): <br>
-        Output:
+    Output:  <br>
-            a text file containing all the Domain names in one list
+        a text file containing all the Domain names in one list <br>
-    Method: getIP():
+Method: getIP(): <br>
-        Input:
+    Input:  <br>
-            source and destination IP addresses from tuple, bytes exchanged
+        source and destination IP addresses from tuple, bytes exchanged <br>
-        Output:
+    Output: <br>
-            returns which IP (source or destination) to check the Domain Name of, for a single sflow record
+        returns which IP (source or destination) to check the Domain Name of, for a single sflow record <br>
-        Description:
+    Description: <br>
         picks IPs external to Colgate when possible. if both source and destination are Colgate IPs, picks the source.
-            Updates frequency of flow for each colgate subnet.
+            Updates frequency of flow for each colgate subnet. <br>
-    Method: IsColgate():
+Method: IsColgate(): <br>
-        Input:
+    Input: <br>
-            is a list of numbers corresponding to a single IPv4 address where each element is one of the 8-bit sets from the IPv4 address(from left to right)
+        is a list of numbers corresponding to a single IPv4 address where each element is one of the 8-bit sets from the IPv4 address(from left to right) <br>
-        Output:
+    Output: <br>
-            returns true if the address is part of the IPv4 address range owned by Colgate
+        returns true if the address is part of the IPv4 address range owned by Colgate <br>
-    Method: findSubnet():
+Method: findSubnet(): <br>
-        Input:
+    Input: <br>
-            is the number in the 3rd 8 bits of an IPv4 address
+        is the number in the 3rd 8 bits of an IPv4 address <br>
-        Output:
+    Output: <br>
-            returns an index corresponding to the Colgate subnet the address belongs to the index is relative to the list of subnets on line 95 in the main function
+        returns an index corresponding to the Colgate subnet the address belongs to the index is relative to the list of subnets on line 95 in the main function <br>
-        Description:
+    Description: <br>
         Finds the corresponding subnet from the colgate IP address.
-Subnets were provided by Colgate's ITS.
+Subnets were provided by Colgate's ITS. <br>

-    3.) getCat.py
+### 3.) getCat.py
-        ***IN ORDER TO RUN THIS METHOD YOU MUCT CREATE A KLAZIFY ACCOUNT FROM THE WEBSITE HERE: "https://www.klazify.com/register" AND GET AN API KEY**
+#### IN ORDER TO RUN THIS METHOD YOU MUCT CREATE A KLAZIFY ACCOUNT FROM THE WEBSITE HERE: "https://www.klazify.com/register" AND GET AN API KEY <br>
-        Input:
+    Input: <br>
         Domain Names from .txt files
         Output:
             .txt files of the domain names and what categories they were classified as
         Description: